boazbk/crypto/lec_10_public_key_intro.md

 * For example, the integers (i.e. infinitely many elements) where the operation is addition is a commutative group: if $a,b,c$ are integers, then $a+b = b+a$ (commutativity), $(a+b)+c = a+(b+c)$ (associativity), $a+0 = a$ (so $0$ is the identity element here; we typically think of the identity as $1$, especially when the group operation is multiplication), and $a+(-a) = 0$ (i.e. for any integer, we are allowed to think of its additive inverse, which is also an integer).

 * A non-commutative group (or a non-abelian group) is a group such that $\exists a,b \in \mathbb{G}$ but $a * b \neq b * a$ (where $*$ is the group operation).
-One example (of an infinite, non commutative group) is the set of $2 \times 2$ matrices (over the real numbers) which are invertible, and the operation is matrix multiplication.
+One example (of an infinite, non-commutative group) is the set of $2 \times 2$ matrices (over the real numbers) which are invertible, and the operation is matrix multiplication.
 The identity element is the traditional identity matrix, and each matrix has an inverse (and the product of two invertible matrices is still invertible), and matrix multiplication satisfies associativity.
 However, matrix multiplication here need not satisfy commutativity.

 In this class, we restrict ourselves to finite commutative groups to avoid complications with infinite group orders and annoyances with non-commutative operations.
 For the problems below, assume that a "group" is really a "finite commutative group".